WAMAWAMA/WAMA_Modules/README.md

 # ωαмα m⚙️dules
-A modular PyTorch-based neural network library, just for building 1D/2D/3D networks flexibly ~
+A PyTorch-based module library for building 1D/2D/3D networks flexibly ~

-Highlights (*Simple!
-Easy to use!
-Flexible!
-Feature-rich!*)
+Highlights (*Simple-to-use & Function-rich!*)
  - No complex class inheritance or nesting, and the forward process is shown succinctly
  - No complex input parameters, but output as many features as possible for fast reuse
  - No dimension restriction, 1D or 2D or 3D networks are all supported

 ## 1. Installation
-Use the following command to install ωαмα m⚙️dules
+⬇️ Use the following command to install ωαмα m⚙️dules
 ```
 pip install git+https://github.com/WAMAWAMA/wama_modules.git
 ```